ArneDeutsch/operaton-examples/README.md

 runtime (for example `spring-boot` or `tomcat`) and inside that for every supported database.
 The actual source and test code is shared in `template/common` and is copied to every generated example.
-Spring Boot modules instead use `template/common-spring` so their tests extend `SpringProcessEngineTestCase`.
+Spring Boot modules instead use `template/common-spring` where tests manually create a process engine using `StandaloneProcessEngineConfiguration`.
 Each runtime folder only needs to provide its specific `pom.xml` files.
 When new runtimes or databases should be demonstrated simply add the corresponding template directory with a `pom.xml` and re-use the common sources.